 COVID-19 Update – Chaplaincy Services still up and running at Chester County Prison.

-Please keep Heinrich, the prison staff, and the incarcerated men and women in your prayers.
+Please keep Heinrich, Rhonda, the prison staff, and the incarcerated men and women in your prayers.

 Onesimus Ministries exists for the purpose of introducing prison inmates, ex-inmates, and their families to the life-changing Good News of Jesus Christ, as well as spiritually supporting and assisting anyone in becoming faithful in their daily walk as Christ’s disciples.